Russia reports first case of avian flu in humans

 CLICK HERE FOR THE FOX NEWS APP

-Though the WHO have said that cases of avian flu amongst humans only "occasionally" occurs, they did not respond to Fox News’ questions about the latest H5N8 strain.
+Though the WHO have said that cases of avian flu amongst humans only "occasionally" occurs.

+But a WHO spokesperson told Fox News, "We are in discussion with national authorities to gather more information and assess the public health impact of this event."